-Corporations Elections Licensing Securities
+Corporations Elections Licensing Securities Charities

 Frequently Asked Questions

-Please refer to the Fee Schedule for a current listing of the various fees.
+Fees vary by the type of license for which one is applying.
+Refer to the Fee Schedule for a current listing of the various fees.

 PSI administers exams for the Board.
 Once you are approved by the Board for the appropriate exam, you will be notified in writing by PSI, along with instructions on how to register online for the next exam.
 PSI maintains their exam schedules, and exams are given frequently.
 You will have choices of dates and locations.

-You must have a weapon permit issued by the Board to carry a weapon while on duty, unless you are an active peace officer working for a licensed private detective or security company.
+You must have a weapon permit issued by the Private Detective and Security Agencies Board to carry a weapon while on duty, unless you are an active peace officer working for a licensed private detective or security company.

-You may obtain a complete list of active training instructors by clicking the tab labeled Search for a Licensee, and choosing option to search for an Individual Licensee.
-Choose the Board, License Type, and the Status from the drop-down menus, then click the Search button.
+View a list of active training instructors by clicking the tab labeled Search for a Licensee, choose Search for an Individual Licensee, choose the Board, License Type, and the Status from the drop-down menus, then click the Search button.